LLNL/Abmarl/docs/src/gridworld.rst

    )
    sim.reset()

-This simulation is the same as the one above that we built from the array.
+This simulation is the same as the one above that was built from the array.

 .. _gridworld_built_in_features: